Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Gauche

 Boursault is located on the left bank of the Marne river, which means south of the river.
 Two small villages or hamlets are located within the borders of the commune: Villemongeois to the east of Boursault and the château, in the direction of Vauciennes, and Villesaint to the west of Boursault, in the direction of Œuilly.

-The Boursault commune covers 1645 hectares and has 460 inhabitants (as of 2012) referred to as boursaultiers and boursaultières.
+The Boursault commune covers 1645 hectares and has 450 inhabitants (as of 2016) referred to as Boursaultiers and Boursaultières.

-There is a chesse called Boursault, but it has no connection to this village since it is a brand named after a Monsieur Boursault rather than an appellation cheese.
+There is a cheese called Boursault, but it has no connection to this village since it is a brand named after a Monsieur Boursault rather than an appellation cheese.
 Boursault the cheese comes from the Val-de-Marne department (no 94), in the outskirts of Paris, while Boursault the village is located in the Marne department (no 51).
-Thus, Val-de-Marne isn’t the same as the Vallée de la Marne are within the Champagne wine region, although the Marne river does runs through them both.
-But on the other hand, Boursault cheese goes well with Champagne since it is a mild and creamy type of cheese and part of the family of cheeses as e.g. Brillat-Savarin.
+To clarify, Val-de-Marne isn’t the same as the Vallée de la Marne are within the Champagne wine region, although the Marne river does runs through them both.
+But on the other hand, Boursault cheese goes well with Champagne since it is a mild and creamy type of cheese and a member of the same family of cheeses as e.g. Brillat-Savarin.

 Château de Boursault